 Tips & Tricks

-Setting up a offcut rack (physical)
+Setting up an offcut rack (physical)

 4. Labeling the compartments on the rack with the compartment numbers simplifies the daily work of finding the compartment.